-Family Wins $7M For Truck Accident Wrongful Death
+Family Wins $7M For Truck Accident and Wrongful Death case in Missouri

 A federal jury in Arkansas returned a $7 million verdict in a Missouri truck accident lawsuit on November 10, 2011.
 The Missouri wrongful death lawsuit concerned a double semi-trailer accident that occurred Arkansas.